nikox94/rhyming-dict/README.md

-# Rhyming dictionary in Bulgarian
+# Rhyming dictionary for Bulgarian

 A very simple rhyming dictionary for the Bulgarian language.
 For now provides a sleeck interface and an easy search.
 Expected developments: better rhyming matches.